James Tanton

 James Stuart Tanton (born August 1, 1966) is an Australian-American mathematician and math educator.
-He is a winner of the Kidder Faculty Prize for his teaching at The St. Mark's Math Institute, scholar at the Mathematical Association of America, author of over ten books on mathematics, curriculum, and education, and creator of videos on mathematics on YouTube.
-As of August 2024 his approximately 360 videos had earned over 2,100,000 views.
+He is the Associate Coordinator of Public Programs at the Berkeley School of Education.
+He is also a winner of the Kidder Faculty Prize for his teaching at St. Mark's School, Mathematician-at-Large at the Mathematical Association of America, author of over ten books on mathematics, curriculum, and education, and creator of videos on mathematics on YouTube.
+As of May 2026, his approximately 590 videos had earned over 8.4 million views.

 Education and professional work

 Tanton received his B.A. in mathematics from the University of Adelaide, and he earned his Ph.D. in mathematics from Princeton University in 1994, with a thesis in algebraic topology titled A Homological Fibration for Gl [infinity].
 He taught at the New College, St. Mary's College of Maryland, and Merrimack College before deciding that, to gain credibility with the high school teachers he hoped to work with, he had to teach high school himself.
 Tanton taught at St. Mark's School in Southborough, Massachusetts, from 2002 to 2011.

-As a presenter working with Maths Week Ireland, Tanton has worked to create interest in mathematics in schools in both parts of Ireland.
-Currently he is a visiting scholar at the Mathematical Association of America in Washington, DC.
+Tanton has worked as a presenter with Maths Week Ireland, the ABWA Infinity Program (India), the Data Math Lab (Romania); and many other international programs.
+He is the co-founder of the Global Math Project, which has brought innovative curriculum on the topic of place-value, polynomial algebra, etc. to over 7.8 million students and teachers from over 150 countries and territories.
+Tanton is also the Chief Mathematics Officer for "All the Maths" with SmartWithIt, a math program designed to help students better understand and experience the human relevance of mathematics.

+Tanton is currently the Associate Coordinator of Public Programs at the Berkeley School of Education.